• Skip to primary navigation

 Dynamic Tripod Grasp

-Again, these are average ages ranges and every child is different.
-However, this gives you a good idea of what to look for as your child starts to explore the wonderful world of writing.
+Again, these are average age ranges and every child is different.
+This does give you a good idea of what to look for as your child starts to explore the wonderful world of writing.

 Typical Hand Grasp Development Cards,